Keesler Air Force Base: Cold War

 In late May 1947, the Radar School was established at Keesler (transferred from Boca Raton Army Air Field), making it responsible for operating the two largest military technical schools in the United States.
 Thereafter, shrinking budgets forced the base to reduce its operating costs: the Airplane and Engine Mechanics School and the Radar School were consolidated on 1 April 1948.

 In early 1949, the Radio Operations School transferred to Keesler from Scott Air Force Base, Illinois.
 In addition to training radio operators, Keesler was to begin teaching air traffic service technicians; aircraft approach controllers, ground radar mechanics, and radar repairman/ground controlled approach specialists.
 The last mechanics training courses had moved to Sheppard Air Force Base, Texas, by November.

 In early 1956, Keesler entered the missile age by opening a ground support training program for the Atlas missile.
 In 1958, all control tower operator, radio maintenance, and general radio operator courses were put under Keesler's already broad technical training roof.

+"Since August 1948, the 3380th Technical Training Wing had controlled all base activities.